 When a plant begins to grow over the edges of its container, its roots will be getting crowded.
 Wait until the plant has stopped blooming before moving it to the next larger size pot.
 The plant will do best if it has more room but not too much.
 Young plants putting out vigorous new leaves will need shifting every six months or so.

 Equipment needed for the job is simple: the proper potting mix (some orchids grow in plain sphagnum moss), a knife, clippers or scissors, and a slightly larger pot.
 The soil mix or moss should be soaked and drained, so it is wet but not soggy.
 Turning the plant upside down, gently squeeze the container sides or tap around it until the plant comes free.
 If it is stuck, run the knife around the inside of the pot to loosen it.

 Once the plant is out, gently separate the roots to remove as much old soil as possible, being careful not to damage the roots.
 Orchid roots vary from thin and delicate to thick and green.
 Healthy ones are green or white with green tips and will be firm.
 Diseased or rotting roots will be brown and soft or even mushy.
 Clip off any softened roots, back to healthy tissue.
 The cut ends may be sprinkled with ground cinnamon to protect them from contamination.

 To enhance drainage, first, place small stones or plastic peanuts in the bottom and cover them with potting mixture.
 Holding the plant in the middle of the pot, gently fill around the roots with the mix, packing it as you go.
 The rhizome should be level with the top of the soil.
 To secure the plant in the pot, you cause rhizome clips, stakes, or an installation ring.
 All these accessories are available online.

-Thank you to the first sponsor of our site, Zion Recovery Center – a fantastic rehab facility.
+Thank you to the first sponsor of our site, Zion Recovery Center – a fantastic Outpatient 12 step program.